-Molecular Mixology is a special practice of mixing drinks using the analysis and techniques found in science to understand and experiment with cocktail ingredients on the molecular level.
-Inspired by the practice of molecular gastronomy (which works in similar ways with food dishes) this practice has become a popular study of many mixologists.
-The purpose is to manipulate states of matter to create new flavors, feels, textures and visuals that enhance the drink and make the drinker's experience more interesting.
+Molecular mixology is the practice of mixing drinks using science to manipulate ingredients on the molecular level.
+It was inspired by molecular gastronomy (a phrase coined around 1988), which employs similar techniques with food.
+In both food and drinks, the purpose is to manipulate states of matter to create new flavors, mouthfeels, textures, and visuals that enhance the experience.

 The practice of molecular mixology was widespread in the late 2000s and early 2010s.
 It was during a boom in the modern cocktail scene when bartenders were not only reviving many forgotten classic cocktails but also reimagining favorite drinks.
 At the time, there was a focus on spectacular effects in the cocktail world, and molecular mixology fit right in.

 Popular techniques of molecular mixology include the use of foams, liquid nitrogen, gels, mists, heat, solidifying liquids, and much more.
 Many bartenders and establishments throughout the world featured or specialized in molecular mixology, just as restaurants specialized in molecular gastronomy.